dothenghia/tic-tac-toe/README.md

 A simple project written in **ReactJS**.

-_Visit the website at : https://dothenghia.github.io/tic-tac-toe/_
+_Visit the live site at : https://dothenghia.github.io/tic-tac-toe/_

 ## Preview